HEALTH CARE PROVIDERS

 In December 2018, the FDA also approved the marketing of a new phone app to help patients with opioid use disorders remain in treatment.
 The new app, called reSET-O, is for outpatients with OUD who are receiving the medication buprenorphine in combination with psychosocial treatment.
 The app, which requires a doctor’s prescription but can be downloaded directly to a patient’s mobile device, delivers a series of interactive cognitive behavioral therapy sessions and includes a reward system for compliance.
 A recent clinical trial found that patients who used the reSET-O were significantly more likely to remain in a 12-week treatment program for opioid use disorder than those who did not.
 Retaining persons with opioid use disorder in treatment longer reduces the likelihood of relapse.

-Opioid use by pregnant women is a significant concern because opioids can have adverse effects on both the mother and her baby (preterm labor, stillbirth, neonatal abstinence syndrome (NAS), maternal mortality).
+Opioid use by pregnant women is a significant concern because opioids can have adverse effects on both the mother and her baby (preterm labor, stillbirth, neonatal abstinence/opioid withdrawal syndrome (NAS/NOWS), maternal mortality).
 Opioid use disorder rates at delivery increased more than fourfold from 1999-2014, from 1.5 to 6.5 cases per 1000 deliveries.
-This trend is consistent with an increased national incidence of NAS from 1999-2013.
+According to the most recent data available, the national incidence rate of NAS/NOWS was 7 cases per 1000 hospital births in 2016.
+In 2017, the incidence in Massachusetts was 13.7 per 1000 hospital births, a rate significantly higher than the national average.

 In addition, while some progress has been made in recent years in spreading awareness about the dangers of opioid use by childbearing women, middle-aged women remain at very high risk for both prescription and illicit opioid overdose.
 The CDC recently reported that, between 1999 and 2017, the rate of deaths involving prescription opioids increased almost five-fold (485%) in women in the 30-64 age group; the rate of overdose deaths involving synthetic opioids and heroin increased even more dramatically (1,643% and 915%, respectively).
 Deaths involving prescription opioids rose in every age group over this 18-year-period, but the largest increase (more than 1000%) was recorded for women in the 55-64 age group, suggesting a need for resources to be specifically targeted toward this at-risk group.